 Decorative effects produced by the webbing mixture will vary, and relate directly to techniques or gun adjustments.
 A fine hairline spider web pattern results from plenty of air and scanty material flow.
 Coarse and splotchy patterns are created by fuller material flow and decreased air volume.
 While our webbing solution is only tested with gelcoat, customers do use with paint achieving similar results.

-If you are applying webbing over fully cured gelcoat, sand with 150 grip, clean with acetone and then apply the webbing.
+If you are applying webbing over a fully cured gelcoat, sand with 150 grit, clean with acetone, and then apply the webbing.

 Mix 2 parts gelcoat to 1 part webbing.
 Mix proper amount MEK-P for the amount of gelcoat.
 Shoot at 10 to 12 PSI.